-503-399-5190 tutor@chemeketa.edu
+tutor@chemeketa.edu

-Peer tutoring is a free service, provided for all full-time and parttime students currently enrolled in core credit classes at Chemeketa.
-The service promotes student academic success by helping students develop strategies to become independent learners and enhancing self-esteem.
-Students access services in the Tutoring Center, Building 2, Room 210, on the Salem Campus or online at www.chemeketa.edu/programs/tutoring.
-Current term hours are posted on the door and Web site.
-Students must have a Chemeketa K# to register for these services.
+Tutoring is a free service, provided for all full-time and part-time students currently enrolled in core credit classes at Chemeketa.
+You can access services in the Tutoring Center, Building 2, Room 210, on the Salem Campus or online at www.chemeketa.edu/programs/tutoring.
+Current term hours are posted on the door and on the web site.
+You must have a Chemeketa K# to register for these services.
 Only limited tutoring is available the first week of the term and during finals week.